RussianNLP/MOROCCO/bench/README.md

 done
 ```

 Bench all Jiant baseline models 5 times.
-Input size 2000 is optiomal not too short for robust time estimate, not to long to wait for process to finish.
+Input size 2000 is optimal not too short for robust time estimate, not to long to wait for process to finish.
 Batch size 32 is optimal, not to large fits in GPU RAM for all models, utilizes GPU for ~100% on all tasks.

 ```bash
 input_size=1